Yamagi/vimrc/pack/colorschemes/start/nightfly/README.md

 ![nightfly](https://raw.githubusercontent.com/bluz71/misc-binaries/master/headings/nightfly.png)
 ==========

-_nightfly_ is a dark GUI colorscheme for Vim & Neovim.
+_nightfly_ is a dark midnight theme for modern Neovim and classic Vim.

+Note, all _nightfly_ highlights in Neovim are implemented in Lua, whilst highlights in Vim are implemented in legacy Vimscript.

-:point_right: I maintain another dark Vim theme named [moonfly](https://github.com/bluz71/vim-moonfly-colors) which may be of interest.
+:point_right: I maintain another dark theme named [moonfly](https://github.com/bluz71/vim-moonfly-colors) which may be of interest.